U.S.-based stock funds have $5.1 billion outflow: Lipper

 | NEW YORK

-NEW YORK Investors in funds based in the United States pulled a net $5.1 billion (3.2 billion pounds) out of stock funds in the latest week, even as strong economic data lifted U.S. stock indices over the period, data from Thomson Reuters' Lipper service showed on Thursday.
+NEW YORK Investors in funds based in the United States pulled $5.1 billion out of stock funds in the latest week, even as strong economic data lifted U.S. stock indices, data from Thomson Reuters' Lipper service showed on Thursday.

 Investors still committed $781.8 million to stock mutual funds, but that amount marked the smallest inflows since early June.